Epicenter Memphis + The Think Tank

 In the end, the community left our workshop with a few solid ideas–including one connecting chefs in need of commercial cooking space to vacant or underused kitchens in local schools.

 Participants: Too often we focus on what’s not working, but by talking about what’s good–and seeing it all together on the wall–is powerful.
-Epicenter has a vital role to play as facilitator, encourager, and organizer for entrepreneurship and community building.
+Epicenter has a vital role to play as a facilitator, encourager, and organizer for entrepreneurship and community building.

 “Memphis has new food entrepreneurs and food justice work happening every day.
 As the entrepreneurial hub in Memphis, we hosted a design thinking workshop that featured Laurel and James, who provided immense value by guiding local entrepreneurs in better understanding the needs of their potential customers and of our community as a whole.” – Whitney Hardy